robinbb/blog/src/hugo/content/blog/trust.md

 3. Have I been true to myself and my ideas; have I been authentic and congruent in my interactions?

-## References
+### Learn More

 - [How to build (and rebuild) trust](https://www.ted.com/talks/frances_frei_how_to_build_and_rebuild_trust) by Frances Fei, TED, 2018 (video).
 - [The Neuroscience of Trust](https://hbr.org/2017/01/the-neuroscience-of-trust)
   by Paul J. Zak, Harvard Business Review, 2017.
   Motivates the understanding of trust in creating employee engagement.